 Upon completing this unit, a learner is expected to comprehend the knowledge, skills and behaviors necessary to be an effective human resource or L&D practitioner; knowing how to provide timely and reliable HR services to suit the needs of customers; and be able to focus on the needs of one’s own practice and create a professional development plan.

-This professional field emphasizes on being active, informative and offering direction as a HR professional.
-In this case, a HR specialist owns, defines, and drives themselves and others as well as the organization’s activities-a HR professional is not a spectator but an active leader (CIPD, 2013).
+This professional field emphasizes on being active, informative and offering direction as an HR professional.
+In this case, a HR specialist owns, defines, and drives themselves and others, as well as the organization’s activities-a HR professional, is not a spectator but an active leader (CIPD, 2013).
 Essentially, Leading HR is a model that suggests that a HR professional leads from the perspective of a role model in terms of better service, which is aimed at accomplishing the organizational goals and motivating teams within the organization.
 In addition, according to the Leading HR model, HR professionals must possess people as well as interpersonal skills with which to interact with staff members at various levels and backgrounds (Ulrich et al., 2015).
 In doing so, they use their human resource management expertise and experience to develop team understanding of the organizational vision and ambitions.
 They also concentrate on creating effective, forward-driven teamwork through training programs and mentorship activities.

 The professional field explains how a HR professional can contribute to performance improvement for the organization, by using experience to build on strategies and produce appropriate, dynamic, and innovative solutions.
 An effective human resource professional is actively involved in cultivating an understanding of organizational objectives and actively contributes to the achievement of goals through knowledge of the organizational structure and coordination of the employees (Ulrich et al., 2015).
 A human resource specialist must have a clear understanding of the goods or services of their organization, and the types of clients that their organization intends to serve (CIPD, 2013).
 As such, equipped with adequate information about the structure, objectives, products, and customers of their organization, a HR professional is entrusted with the duty of providing guidance in the development of strategies and solutions to HR problems that affect the organization as a whole.